Electronic Waste Stewardship

 - We partnered with e-Waste recycling vendors to ensure that used electronics are responsibly managed.
 E-Stewards or R2 certification is a contract requirement for our e-Waste vendors.
 All of our e-Waste recycling vendors are e-Stewards or R2 certified.

 - The Basel Action Network recognizes us as an e-Stewards Enterprise.

 - E-waste recycling helps us reach our Go Green 2020 targets, which include reducing our waste to landfill by 35%.

 - Employees have recycled approximately 80,000 pounds of their personal household e-waste at collection events at our sites.
 We continue to offer annual collection events at sites.

 - We partnered with the Miami University (Ohio) Lockheed Martin Leadership Institute to develop a teaching aid for Android devices to educate students on issues and opportunities related to e-waste.

 We announced our commitment to e-waste stewardship at the Corporate EcoForum Rio +20 UN Conference on Environment and Development.

-Our e-waste recycling vendors are required to be certified via e-Stewards.
+Our e-Waste recycling vendors are required to be certified via e-Stewards or R2.